menoua/cog-task/README.md

 - Up to 0.2 ms error in timer-based events (`Wait`, `Delayed`, `Timeout`).
 - Up to 0.4 ms for `Action` change overhead, depending on system load.
 - Around 5-6 ms overhead for playing audio using the `rodio` backend.
+- Around 40-50 ms overhead for streaming audio using the `gstreamer` backend.

 ## Installation